 This degree programme has IChemE accreditation at the “M-standard” issued by the Institution of Chemical Engineers.

 Qualifications accredited at M-Standard meet the full academic requirements for Chartered Member (MIChemE) and Chartered Engineer (CEng).
 M-Standard recognises integrated degrees that provide both the solid academic foundation (in chemical engineering) plus the advanced chemical engineering knowledge and skills.
 This IChemE accreditation of the Chemical and Biopharmaceutical Engineering programme to a M-standard is equivalent to a UK MEng degree which is internationally recognised to this standard.
 This offers our graduates enhanced qualifications with the potential opportunities to work and compete in a global market.

-When these graduates seek Chartered Chemical Engineer status with IChemE, their CIT degree means they will fully satisfy the academic requirements, without the need to demonstrate Further Learning to Master level.
-They will have demonstrated that they have the chemical engineering knowledge and understanding required for a Chartered Member of IChemE
+When these graduates seek Chartered Chemical Engineer status with IChemE, their MTU Cork degree means they will fully satisfy the academic requirements, without the need to demonstrate further learning to Master level.
+They will have demonstrated that they have the chemical engineering knowledge and understanding required for a Chartered Member of IChemE.